Universal Primary Education

 The second of the United Nations Millennium Development Goals focuses on achieving Universal Primary Education.
-This goal aims to ensure global access to complete primary education for all children, regardless of gender, by 2015.
+This goal aimed to ensure global access to complete primary education for all children, regardless of gender, by 2015.
 Education plays a crucial role in achieving all Millennium Development Goals, as it equips future generations with the necessary tools to combat poverty and prevent diseases such as malaria and HIV/AIDS.

 Despite recognizing the importance of educational investment, a joint report by the UNESCO Institute for Statistics and UNICEF titled "Fixing the Broken Promise of Education for All: Findings from the Global Initiative on Out-of-School Children" revealed that the 2015 target for universal primary education was not met.
 The report indicated that as of 2015, approximately 58 million children of primary school age worldwide were not receiving formal education.

 Achieving universal primary education

 Since 1999, there has been great progress towards achieving universal primary enrollment due in large part to a pursuit of the Millennium Development Goals (MDGs) and the Education for All (EFA).
 The number of primary school-age children who are out of school has dropped by 42% between 2000 and 2012, despite rapid population growth.

 Greater than half of countries and regions worldwide have a net enrolment rate of more than 95% and either already have or are close to achieving universal primary education.
 However, despite an increase in enrollment over the past decade, global progress has stalled since 2007, and net enrolment or attendance is less than 80 percent in about 20 countries.
 Of the 58 million children out of school: